Structure, Functionality, and Bioceramics - Design Principles for High Performance

 hold_time (float): Holding time [min]

-cooling_rate (float): Cooling Rate [°C/min]
+cooling_rate (float): Cooling rate [°C/min]

 Returns: